 - Most of July & August

-- Mid-December to early January
+- Early-December to early January

 Some schools also have mid-term breaks in late October, mid-February and late May.